The Role of Antivirus Software in Fighting Ransomware Attacks

 student-with-computer-thinking

-Ransomware is a virus that denies access to data or a computer system through encrypting data.
-Attackers then seek to extort money, usually in the form of cryptocurrency, for a decryption key.
+Ransomware is a virus that denies access to data or a computer system by encrypting data.
+Attackers then seek to extort money, typically in cryptocurrency, for a decryption key.

-Such attacks can be directed at anyone, including individual users and large corporations; the results in most cases are devastating, including business operations disruption, data loss, and contractual ransom.
-This is because ransomware is becoming increasingly complex, and many security measures are not able to counter it.
+Such attacks can be directed at anyone, including individual users and large corporations; the results are often devastating, including disruption to business operations, data loss, and ransom demands.

 How Antivirus Software Defends Against Ransomware